Search Results for

 Note

-Estimate will find and link all tax posting documents which are <= the VAT return date to.
+Recalculate will find and link all tax posting documents which are <= the VAT Return 'date to'.
 This includes any documents which could be prior to this VAT Return but were not included on a previous return e.g. owing to late document entry after previous VAT Return has been Submitted - see Exceptions tab.

 Tip

-An Estimate can be manually run at any time and can also be set to auto run by the Scheduler.
+A Recalculate can be manually run at any time and can also be set to auto run by the Scheduler.

 Note